ykazemim/JavaImageViewer/README.md

-# ImageViewerGUI
+# JavaImageViewer

-ImageViewerGUI is a Java-based graphical user interface (GUI) application that allows users to perform various operations on images, such as viewing, resizing, converting to grayscale, and adjusting brightness.
+JavaImageViewer is a Java-based graphical user interface (GUI) application that allows users to perform various operations on images, such as viewing, resizing, converting to grayscale, and adjusting brightness.

 ## Features